 As Moller writes in his introduction, “Perception is reality and consumers particularly appreciate the can’s reliability.
 Cans are economical and metal packaging preserves the quality of the content throughout the supply chain.
-It’s a fact that the largest CO2 emission in retail is caused by refrigeration but canned food has the advantage of being shelf stable.”
+It’s a fact that the largest CO2 emission in retail is caused by refrigeration but canned food has the advantage of being shelf-stable.”

 In the old days opening a can was a skillful and slightly dangerous project that left a serrated edge that could easily fall back in the can.
-One could of course buy more expensive can openers with a magnet which picked up the serrated lid and even electric can openers.
+One could of course buy more expensive can openers with a magnet that picked up the serrated lid and even electric can openers.

-Now with what is virtually a revolution in the area of sealing, closures and caps, these tools and skills have become obsolete.
+Now with what is virtually a revolution in the area of sealing, closures, and caps, these tools and skills have become obsolete.
 New sealing and opening closures such as Easy Open End and Easy Peel have transformed the metal can of yesteryear meant for pet food or baked beans into a consumer-friendly container for the most exotic gourmet delights.
 Innovative plastic caps can be used for resealing contemporary metal packaging.

-The innovative use of an aluminum foil sealed to the inner part of the can allowed Nestle to place a plastic spoon on top of the foil in its award winning Nestle Nan infant formula range in 2010.
-The use of this end seal and ‘Easy Scoop’ solution significantly enhanced convenience, hygiene and safety in a solution that can be adapted for many specialized applications.
+The innovative use of an aluminum foil sealed to the inner part of the can allowed Nestle to place a plastic spoon on top of the foil in its award-winning Nestle Nan infant formula range in 2010.
+The use of this end seal and ‘Easy Scoop’ solution significantly enhanced convenience, hygiene, and safety in a solution that can be adapted for many specialized applications.

 In a hugely competitive market, brand owners and packaging designers are constantly looking at new shaping and printing technologies to enhance the natural sheen and beauty of metals.
 However, not all the latest techniques are universally available.
 This seems to be particularly true in India where the can suppliers are not always able to keep up with the trends for thinner wall containers and the uniformity of thickness is itself a challenge.